 - Adjust for rounding of fractions of cents, - Correct errors in social security and Medicare taxes reported on a prior year return, and - Correct an administrative error in reporting federal income tax withholding on a prior year return.
 See section 9 in Pub.
-51 (Circular A).
-Use parentheses (if possible) to show a decrease to the amounts reported on lines 3 or 5.
+51 (Circular A). - Use a minus sign (if possible) to show a decrease to the amounts reported on lines 3 or 5.
+Otherwise, use parentheses.